Did you watch Kurt shed 87 pounds and 22% of his body fat in just 14 weeks on My Diet is Better than Yours?

 Real Food Trick #4: Boil your sweet potatoes.

 If you’re looking to burn fat, but you need a healthy-carb refeed after your workout or to help you sleep, try some boiled sweet potato.
 When you boil a sweet potato with the skin on, you reduce its glycemic index (GI) by half (versus high temperature cooking like baking or frying)!

 When you’re baking, line your cookie sheet with parchment paper to make cleanup a snap.
-When you’re roasting something like chicken legs, meatballs, or vegetables, line the pan with foil.
+When you’re roasting something like chicken legs, meatballs, or vegetables, line the pan with parchment paper or foil.
 This will save you valuable scrub-time when dinner is over!

 Make a whole pound (or package) of perfect bacon at once, then store extra slices in a container in the fridge.
 Just line a rimmed baking pan with foil, top with a wire bakery rack, then lay your slices in a single layer on top.
 Bake at 375℉ for about 15 minutes, or until done (varies by thickness of bacon).

 Real Food Trick #9: Cut the amount of sugar in your store-bought kombucha by fermenting it at home.

 I learned this little trick from my friend Tucker Max.
 Crack the lid and leave the bottle on the counter at room temperature for a couple days.
 The good belly bugs in kombucha will feast on the residual sugars, leaving you with a lower-carb beverage packed with gut-building probiotics.

 Real Food Trick #10: Slice your meat when it’s slightly frozen.

 If you’re making a stir-fry, throw the chicken in the freezer for 15 minutes before slicing.
 The knife slides through much easier for a perfect, even cut!